cdrx/docker-pyinstaller/README.md

 Thanks to @bmustiata for contributing:
  - Custom PyPi URLs
  - No longer need to supply a requirements.txt file if your project doesn't need it
  - PyInstaller can be called directly, for e.g to generate a spec file

 #### [1.4] - 2017-01-26
 Fixed bug with concatenated commands in entrypoint arguments, thanks to @alph4

+#### [1.5] - 2017-09-29
+Changed the default PyInstaller version to 3.3

 ## License